 Acid Test Ratio = (Total Current Assets – Inventory – Prepaid Expenses) / Current Liabilities

 The acid test ratio should not be less than one if it happens then it means the business does not have the ability to pay off its debts.
 Compare the two ratios current and acid test ratios, if there is a large difference between them then it means that the business is using a large amount of inventory.

 The cash ratio is also known as the cash asset ratio.
-The ratio of cash and cash equivalent to its total liabilities.
+The ratio of cash and cash is equivalent to its total liabilities.
 This ratio is mostly used by creditors and lenders to determine how much cash or cash equivalents are readily available to pay off their current debts.

 Current Ratio = (Cash + Cash equivalent) / Current Liabilities